manota01/eks-cloudformation/README.md

 3. Update scripts to support new environment

 ### Custom Add-ons
-1. Modify `scripts/install-addons.sh`
-2. Add Helm charts or kubectl manifests
+1. Add new ArgoCD Application to `gitops/applications/`
+2. Create environment-specific patches in `gitops/environments/*/patches/`
-3. Update configuration files
+3. Update Helm values in Application manifests
+4. Commit changes to Git for automatic deployment

 ## 📖 Additional Resources